-Why do you rub your
+Why do you rub your eyes?

 Rubbing your eyes can mean many things.
 You might have an eye infection, allergies, or another health condition.
 Eye rubbing might also be a reflex or habit.